o-ran-sc/o-du-phy/docs/Transport-Layer-and-ORAN-Fronthaul-Protocol-Implementation_fh.rst

 ---------------------

 The ORAN Fronthaul specification defines a list of mandatory functionality.
-Not all features defined as Mandatory for |br|
+Not all features defined as Mandatory for O-DU are currently supported to fully extended.
-O-DU are
-currently supported to fully extended.
 The following tables contain information on what is available and the level of validation performed for this release.

-2. Cells with a red background are listed as mandatory in the specification but not supported in this implementation of xRAN.
+Note.
+Cells with a red background are listed as mandatory in the specification but not supported in this implementation of xRAN.

 Table 7.
 ORAN Mandatory and Optional Feature Support